carrascomj/dalted/README.md

 ```bash
 git clone https://github.com/carrascomj/dalted.git
 ```
-Compile and run the code. (use 127.0.0.1:8000 by default)
+Compile and run the code (use 127.0.0.1:8000 by default)
 ```bash
 # enable --release for optimized compilation (but slower build process)
 cargo run #--release
 ```
-Run the code in a different server and port
+Run the code on a different server and port
 ```bash
 # enable --release for optimized compilation (but slower build process)
 cargo run 127.0.0.1:8081 #--release